Ingredient Profile

 Summary

-Nobre et al. (2008) demonstrated that L-Theanine supplementation increased alpha wave activity by 30% in 35 healthy adults after a single 200 mg dose, significantly outperforming the placebo, consistent with research into enhanced focus and supporting Focus and Creativity.
+Nobre et al. (2008) reported that L-Theanine supplementation was associated with a 30% increase in alpha wave activity in 35 healthy adults after a single 200 mg dose, outperforming the placebo group.

 Study Details